 - b.
+Membership:

+- 1. Provost or Provost Appointee (ex-officio, non-voting).

+- 2. Registrar (ex-officio).

+- 3. One academic dean, appointed by the Provost (ex-officio).

+- 4. One ASG member (appointed by ASG Senate).

+- 5. At least one full-time academic faculty member to represent each general education component (nominated and confirmed by the Faculty Senate).
+A faculty member may represent more than one component as appropriate.
+The general education component areas to be represented are:

+- Written Communication (CHASS)

+- Quantitative Reasoning (STEM)

+- Humanities (CHASS)

+- Social Science (CHASS)

+- History (CHASS)

+- Natural and Physical Sciences (STEM)

-Membership: - 1.
-Provost or Provost Appointee (ex-officio, non-voting). - 2.
-Registrar (ex-officio). - 3.
-One academic dean, appointed by the Provost (ex-officio). - 4.
-One ASG member (appointed by ASG Senate). - 5.
-One ranked academic faculty member from each electing unit (nominated by their respective Dean and confirmed by the Faculty Senate). - 6.
-One faculty senator (elected by Faculty Senate) to represent the Board on the Faculty Senate Executive Committee; a senator elected to the Board by their electing unit will be eligible to serve in this position.
+- 6. One Additional Full Time Faculty member from each: HSB, CHEN, and Library

+- 7. One faculty senator (elected by Faculty Senate) to represent the Board on the Faculty Senate Executive Committee; a senator elected to the Board by their electing unit will be eligible to serve in Return to top

+this position.
 The term of office of the senator representing the Board on the Senate Executive Committee shall be for one-year.